 I'll close it, but please reopen if necessary.

-#3 Updated by Andreas Neumann about 10 years ago
+#3 Updated by Andreas Neumann over 10 years ago

 Well - as I stated above there are problem with text.

 Multiline text often fails to import correctly.
 There are two possible solutions (outside of QGIS):